Theban–Spartan War: Resistance to Thebes

 Throughout the decade after the Battle of Leuctra, numerous former allies of Thebes defected to the Spartan alliance or even to alliances with other hostile states.
 By the middle of the next decade, even some Arcadians (whose league Epaminondas had helped establish in 369 BC) had turned against them.
 At the same time, however, Epaminondas managed through a series of diplomatic efforts to dismantle the Peloponnesian league: the remaining members of the league finally abandoned Sparta (in 365 Corinth, Epidaurus, and Phlius made peace with Thebes and Argos), and Messenia remained independent and firmly loyal to Thebes.

 Boeotian armies campaigned across Greece as opponents rose up on all sides; Epaminondas even led his state in a challenge to Athens at sea.
 The Theban demos voted him a fleet of a hundred triremes to win over the Rhodes, Chios, and Byzantium.
 The fleet finally sailed in 364, but modern scholars believe that Epaminondas achieved no lasting gains for Thebes on this voyage.
-In that same year, Pelopidas was killed while campaigning against Alexander of Pherae in Thessaly.
+In that same year, Pelopidas was killed in the battle of Cynoscephalae against Alexander of Pherae in Thessaly, despite the victory of his forces.
 His loss deprived Epaminondas of his greatest Theban political ally.